skylerjokiel/ditto-dql-cli/README.md

 Stop and restart the app then run it with `.run my_scenario`

 ## Key Features

+### Version Flexibility
+- Run with any Ditto SDK version using `dql <version>` command
+- Automatically downloads and installs the requested version
+- Perfect for testing queries across different Ditto versions
+- No need to manually manage multiple installations

 ### Comprehensive Benchmark Suite
 - 45+ benchmark scenarios covering various query patterns and optimizations